-Oxygen comes with a feature called "Worker Bundles and Runtime Logs," which is designed to provide more visibility into the development process and help developers debug their code more efficiently.
+Oxygen comes with a feature called "Worker Bundles and Runtime Logs," designed to provide more visibility into the development process and help developers debug their code more efficiently.

 A "worker" in Oxygen is a process that performs a specific task, such as handling incoming requests or generating page content.
 Worker bundles are pre-built packages of code that can be used to customize the behavior of workers in Oxygen.
 By using worker bundles, developers can add new functionality to their Shopify store without having to write complex code from scratch.

 The runtime logs in Oxygen provide detailed information about how workers are performing and any errors that may be occurring.
-This information is critical for developers to identify and troubleshoot issues that may be affecting the performance of their store.
-With the runtime logs, developers can see exactly what is happening behind the scenes and pinpoint the root cause of any issues that may be affecting their store's performance.
+This information is critical for developers to identify and troubleshoot issues that may be affecting their store's performance.
+With the runtime logs, developers can see exactly what is happening behind the scenes and pinpoint the root cause of any issues affecting their store's performance.

 Oxygen is available to users on the Basic, Shopify, Advanced, and Shopify Plus plans.
-Although, if you’re planning on building a headless store and you don’t have a Shopify Plus account, some critical features will be limited.
-I wrote an article on the ins and outs of building a cheap headless Shopify store that explains these limitations in detail.
+However, if you're planning on building a headless store and you don't have a Shopify Plus account, some critical features will be limited.
+I wrote an article on the ins and outs of building a cheap, headless Shopify store that explains these limitations in detail.

 While Oxygen itself is a "free" addition to a Shopify store, merchants will need to consider the cost of technical development resources when building out their Hydrogen storefront.